 Rethinking Cybersecurity after Colonial Pipeline Hack July 23, 2021

 The ransomware used in the attack, FBI says, is developed by an allegedly Russia-linked hacker group called Darkside.
 Ransomware is a form of malware designed to encrypt files on a computer, rendering those files unusable.
 Cybercriminals then demand ransom to be paid in cryptocurrency in exchange for the decryption key.
 Ransomware is the fastest-growing cyber-crime threat in recent years.
-Although not being a new phenomenon, it is becoming one of the most popular and profitable types of cyberattack.
+Although not a new phenomenon, it is becoming one of the most popular and profitable types of cyberattacks.
 This last attack is considered to be the largest ransomware attack targeting critical infrastructure.

 High-profile targeted cyberattacks are generally carried out by sophisticated hacker groups, some of which are allegedly sponsored by foreign governments.
 Hackers behind the devastating SolarWinds data breach, which was revealed in December 2020, were reported to have links with Russia.
 The hacker group that developed the ransomware used in the Colonial Pipeline attack also has roots in Russia.
 Although there is no evidence suggesting that the Russian government was behind the pipeline attack, as President Biden said in a press briefing, experts pointed out that Russia provides a safe haven for cybercriminals and turns a blind eye to the activities of malicious hacker groups.